Cup-one algebras and 1-minimal models: Free binomial -differential graded algebras

 The assignment $X\leadsto \T_R(\bX)$ is functorial: a map of sets, $h\colon \bX\to \bX'$, extends to a map of polynomials from $\Int(R^{\bX})$ to $\Int(R^{\bX'})$ that restricts to an $R$-linear map $\fm_{\bX,R} \to \fm_{\bX',R}$ which then extends to a map between tensor algebras, $\T(h)\colon \T_R(\bX)\to \T_R(\bX')$.
 Clearly, $\T(h)$ is a morphism of graded algebras that preserves $\cup_1$-products; moreover, $\T(h\circ g)=\T(h)\circ \T(g)$.

-In the following, the ring $R$ will be equal to either $\Z$ or $\Z_p$.
+In the following, the ring $R$ will be equal to either $\Z$ or $\F_p$.
 A graded $R$-algebra $A$ with cup-one products such that the augmented algebra $R \oplus A^1$ is a binomial algebra is called a \emph{binomial graded $R$-algebra with cup-one products}.
 In this category, the free binomial graded $R$-algebra $\T_R(\bX)$ enjoys the following universality property.

 \begin{lemma} Let $A$ be a binomial graded $R$-algebra with cup-one products, let $\bX$ be a set, and let $\phi \colon \bX \to A^1$ be a map of sets.
-There is then an extension of $\phi$ to a map $f \colon \T_R(\bX) \to A$ of binomial graded $R$-algebras with cup-one products. \end{lemma}
+There is then a unique extension of $\phi$ to a map $f \colon \T_R(\bX) \to A$ of binomial graded $R$-algebras with cup-one products. \end{lemma}

 \begin{proof} From \cite[Lemmas 7.4 and 8.13]{Porter-Suciu-2021}, it follows that there is a unique extension of $\phi$ to a degree-preserving map $f^{>0}\colon \T_R^{>0}(\bX) \to A^{>0}$ which commutes with cup products, cup-one products, and the $\zeta$ maps.
 Let $\sigma_{\T} \colon R \to \T_R^0(\bX)$ and $\sigma_A \colon R \to A^0$ be the structure maps for $\T$ and $A$; respectively, and define $f^0\colon \T_R^0(\bX) \to A^0$ to be the composition $\sigma_A \circ \sigma_{\T}^{-1}$.
 Then the resulting map $f\colon \T_R(\bX) \to A$ is a morphism of binomial graded $R$-algebras and the proof is complete. \end{proof}